-Visual Art and Photography will be turned in physically for Council judging.
-Even if your campus hosts Reflections digitally, you will need to drop off these entries in person during the designated drop off day and time (second week of December each year).
-That includes the typical process of entry preparation following Texas PTA rules and guidelines listed below.
+Visual Art and Photography will be turned in digitally for Council judging.
+Please follow entry preparation following Texas PTA rules and guidelines listed below.

 If an entry advances to state, we will make arrangements based on the Texas PTA Reflections guidelines.
 Please plan and communicate this with your families.

 - A sample website you can copy and paste is available at PlanoPTA.org/ReflectionsSampleSite.
 This is for using as a template only so update the information to reflect your campus program.